Centre for Brain and Cognitive Development

 4) Senju, Southgate, White & Frith (2009) was featured in: The Times, Reuters Health, ScientificAmerican.com, Simons Foundation News & Commentary and Birkbeck, University of London.

-5) Senju et al. (2013) was featured in BBC Radio 4, The Guardian, The NB magazine, ScienceNow, LiveScience, ABC, The Royal Society, Fox News,Yahoo!
+5) Senju et al. (2013) was featured in BBC Radio 4, The Guardian, The NB magazine, ScienceNow, ESRC, LiveScience, ABC, The Royal Society, Fox News,Yahoo!
 News, Orland Sentinel, Mother Nature Network, The Huffington Post, Wired, Wissenschaft aktuell Nachrichtendienst, Orient Press, Phys.org, InfoGyőr, Вести.Ru, Sveriges Radio, Optometry Today and The Scientist.

 Copyright Notice: The documents distributed here have been provided as a means to ensure timely dissemination of scholarly and technical work on a noncommercial basis.
 Copyright and all rights therein are maintained by the authors or by other copyright holders, notwithstanding that they have offered their works here electronically.
 It is understood that all persons copying this information will adhere to the terms and constraints invoked by each author's copyright.
 These works may not be reposted without the explicit permission of the copyright holder.